ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.md

 Content is serialized `QiStreamBehavior` entity

 **Parameters**

-`entity` -- a QiStreamBehavior object to add to the Qi Service
+*entity*: A QiStreamBehavior object to add to Qi

 **Security**
-Allowed by Administrator account
+Allowed by administrator account

 **Operation**
-Creates a QiStreamBehavior (or returns it if it already exists) If `entity` already exists on the server by `Id`, that existing behavior is returned to the caller unchanged
+Creates a QiStreamBehavior (or returns it if it already exists) If *entity* already exists on the server by *Id*, that existing behavior is returned to the caller unchanged

-### UpdateBehavior
+## UpdateBehavior
 *_Qi Client Library_*
 ```
 void UpdateBehavior(string behaviorId, QiStreamBehavior entity);